RegNLP/ObliQADataset/README.md

   * Single Passage Questions: For questions that reference a single passage, the input is straightforward and doesn't require additional structuring.

   * Multiple Passage Questions: For questions that reference multiple passages, topics and related obligations are categorized and grouped based on real-world scenarios.
-Topics are defined with related keywords to ensure relevance.
+Topics are defined with related keywords to ensure relevance [script](https://github.com/RegNLP/ObliQADataset/blob/main/scripts/DataPreparetionForInputData.ipynb).
 Below are some sample topics and their keywords:
     ```
     topics_keywords = {
       "AML Compliance": [